Dark Sun: Dungeons & Dragons (4th edition)

-In August 2009, Wizards of the Coast announced at Gen Con Indy that Dark Sun would be the next campaign setting to be released for fourth edition.
-The setting was chosen because designer James Wyatt felt that the setting's grittier, action oriented feel was a good fit for the fourth edition rules and because the setting demonstrated that Dungeons and Dragons games could go beyond the tropes and themes of standard medieval fantasy.
+In 2010, Wizards of the Coast released Dark Sun for the fourth edition of D&D. The setting was chosen because designer James Wyatt felt that the setting's grittier, action oriented feel was a good fit for the fourth edition rules and because the setting demonstrated that Dungeons and Dragons games could go beyond the tropes and themes of standard medieval fantasy.

 This version was heralded as a return of the feel of the original 1991 boxed set taking the setting back before the events of the Prism Pentad.
 The metaplot's timeline is set back to just after the original Dark Suns first adventure, Freedom (1991).
 The sorcerer-king Kalak is dead and Tyr is a free city-state but the future of Athas beyond that is up to the players.
 Game designer Richard Baker said the design team wanted the game to begin when Athas had the most possibilities for adventure and offer a version of the setting where the Prism Pentad storyline would be possible but not mandatory.

 The fourth edition setting strayed far less from the core rules than its AD&D counterpart.
 Rich Baker reported that the design team wanted the campaign setting to mesh closely with the new core rules and source material, such as the Player's Handbook, than previous editions had.
 Effort was made, however, to ensure that these more generic elements stayed true to the unique feel of the setting.

 The most notable fourth edition change expanded character building by introducing themes.
 Themes were a third way to define a player character identity through archetypes or careers allowing them to more clearly describe their place or role within the world.
 Some variant classes central to the previous editions, such as gladiators, templars, and elemental priests, were introduced as themes.
 Themes proved very popular and were widely adopted in other settings.
 The scale of Athas was reduced slightly but the geography was largely unchanged.

 The edition change created other notable differences including templars as warlocks, the dray becoming dragonborn, the introduction of new core races such as tieflings and eladrin, and the exclusion of races from previous editions: elans, maenads, pterrans, and aarakocra.
 The new fourth edition races were given Athasian twists in a similar manner to the original fantasy races.

 Possibly the most significant change to the setting was the alteration to its cosmology.
 In previous editions, Athas had a setting specific cosmology that was isolated from the rest of the D&D universe, making it nearly impossible to access via other planes or spacelanes.
 Fourth edition instead presented Athas squarely within the standard D&D cosmology, though it was still difficult to access or exit.